gulfiliz/gulfiliz.github.io/_posts/2026-04-21-is-life-worth-living.md

 To the noise that fills the space between one genuine moment and the next.

-**On wasting life:**

 *"Nusquam est qui ubique est."*

 *"One who is everywhere is nowhere."*

-The person who is always available, always responsive, always accommodating — who has no center of gravity, no place they have chosen to be —

-is, in Seneca's analysis,
-not fully living.
+The person who is always available, always responsive, always accommodating, who has no center of gravity, no place they have chosen to be, is, in Seneca's analysis, not fully living.

-They are present everywhere
-and nowhere at once.

 Life, for Seneca,
-requires the capacity to say no — to refuse the infinite demands of other people's time in order to protect something
+requires the capacity to say no, to refuse the infinite demands of other people's time in order to protect something